 There's a catch, though.
 As Fuelberth and other recyclers know well, extracting value from old electronics can be an expensive and messy operation.
 Even some responsible, domestic operations struggle to handle risks to workers and the environment associated with lead, cadmium and other toxic ingredients in electronic devices.

 "The cost of equipment, labor, keeping track of what's getting sent out," said Fuelberth.
-"It
+"It all costs money."

 For a concerned citizen like Heinz, peace of mind also takes asking the right questions.